 All of the service staff need to wear safety equipment and follow a strict risk sanitation safety plan.
 Regular capacity building and hygiene training is conducted.

 People cover feces with sawdust or ash.
 Containers are lined with paper to make emptying and cleaning for Mosan staff easier.
 Mosan offers hygiene education and awareness creation activities.
 Additionally users get access to low-cost health services in collaboration with local clinics.

 Nyoka, R., et al., 2017, Sanitation practices and perceptions in Kakuma refugee camp, Kenya: Comparing the status quo with a novel service-based approach, PLoS One., Vol. 7.

 Water, Engineering, and Development Centre (WEDC), 2014, A collection of contemporary toilet designs, Loughborough University.

-Mosan follows international WHO standards and received environmental permissions in Guatemala.Interview with representative
+Mosan follows international WHO standards and received environmental permissions in Guatemala.Interview with representative in 2019

 Mosan collaborated with GIZ, OXFAM, WSUP, MIT IDIN, and USAID.
 Mosan was awarded with the German first prize of the Bestform Award 2013, the first prize of the German Hans-Sauer Social Design Award 2015.
 In 2016 selected as a UBS Social Innovator.
 In 2016 awarded with Swiss Social Entrepreneurship Award SEIF.
 In 2017 selected as "Solution that Saves Lives & Supports Development" by the Aid and International Development Forum (AIDF).
 In 2019 selected as one of the FORBES Top 10 Swiss Start-ups and Top 100 FAMAE Water innovators.